NGMunia/Campus-Network-topology/README.md

 The network topology is designed as a collapsed core, where the core switches assume the responsibilities of both the core and distribution layers.

-One of the critical functions performed by these core switches is InterVLAN routing, enabling communication between different VLANs within the network.
+InterVLAN routing is configured, enabling communication between different VLANs within the network.

-To enhance network resilience and ensure continuous connectivity, HSRPv2 is implemented.
-HSRPv2 provides first hop redundancy by  ensuring a redundant and highly available network architecture.
+To enhance network resilience and load sharing, in InterVLAN routing HSRPv2 is implemented.

 ```bash
 CORE-SWITCH-1#sh standby brief